kirypto/TimelineTracker/Wiki/domainDesign.md

    must intersect with the event's span at least partially.
    - An event can have zero or more tags, which are strings to allow easy identification and other utilities such as filtering and querying.

 ### Domain Usages

+- `Tags`: can be added to travelers, locations, and events to categorize and assist in retrieving desired items.
+Tags can be filtered as follows:
+   - `All`: Only items which have each of the given tags will be returned.
+   - `Any`: Items which have at least one of the given tags will be returned.
+   - `None`: Items which do not have any of the of the given tags will be returned.
+   - `Only`: Items which have only the given tags will be returned.
+   - Multiple filters can be used simultaneously.
+Non-intersecting filters _(such as combining `only=A` and `none=A`)_ will result in an empty list.

 - `Timeline`: a series of positions and events which show what has happened to a Traveler or Location throughout its existence.